mdudel/CoTreceiver/README.md

 # CoTreceiver
-A Cursor on Target parser
+A Cursor on Target listener and message parser

   CoT messages are XML messages that are sent either UDP or TCP.
 Once the CoT XML is received it can be parsed and the data used to perform some function.